LuckyKo/rimworldmods/SocialInteractions/architecture.md

 3. `HandleMonologue`:
     - Checks if LLM interactions are enabled and if spam protection is active.
     - Generates a prompt using `GenerateMonologuePrompt`, which includes detailed information about the pawn and the world context.
-    - Sends the prompt to the LLM API via `KoboldApiClient`.
+    - Sends the prompt to the LLM API via the appropriate client.
     - Processes the LLM response, splitting it into individual lines.
     - Queues each line as a speech bubble via `SpeechBubbleManager.Enqueue`.
     - Manages conversation state and timing for a smooth display experience.

 ## Recent Enhancements

+### Multi-API Support
+- **Expanded LLM Integration**: Support for multiple LLM API types including KoboldCpp, Ollama, LMStudio, and OpenAI.
+- **Flexible Configuration**: Each API type has its own configuration options and model settings.
+- **Improved Prompt Generation**: Enhanced prompt templates with comprehensive pawn and world information.

 ### Enhanced Dating System
 - **Three-Way Actions**: Support for 3p actions with special handling for spouse involvement.